Faculty & Staff

 Office: Humanities and Performing Arts Center 138

-Tiffany Bismarck joined the USC Upstate family in the fall of 2015 as the Performing Arts Center Box Office manager.
+Tiffany Bismarck joined the USC Upstate family in fall of 2015 as the Performing Arts Center Box Office manager.
 She graduated with a Bachelor of Fine Arts degree with a concentration in Ceramics from Clemson University in 2003.

 Over the past 15+ years, Tiffany has worn many hats including marketing & administrative assistant at NASCAR®, ceramicist at Cider Press Tile, guest services representative & museum guide at The Children’s Museum of the Upstate, and painting instructor at Wine & Design - Greenville.
 In her free time, she enjoys cheering for the Clemson Tigers, working out, crafting, hiking, building LEGOs, horseback riding, spending time with friends & family and adventuring/traveling with her husband, Stephen and son, August.